Government relations Strategy

 - 2013 AAMT PHIR forum presentation to Advisory Committee

-- Pre 2013 Federal election policy petitions advocating registration—ALP, NLP, Greens
+- Pre 2013 Federal election policy petitions advocating registration to the ALP, NLP, Greens

 - Pre 2013 Election State Health Minister briefings involving an expansion of risk exposure briefings and other industry challenges facing the massage sector

-- Post-election policy petitions to Federal Health Minister industry registration—challenges and opportunities briefing
+- Post-election policy petitions to Federal Health Minister regarding industry registration—challenges and opportunities briefing

 - 2012 Federal review of the Private Health Insurance Rebate (PHIR) for Natural Therapies in regard to the clinical efficacy of natural and complementary medicines and health services